Implicits, type classes, and extension methods, part 4: understanding implicits

 Implicits are a really useful mechanism without which Scala would not be the language it is today.
 They make it possible to automate a lot of code generation (type class derivation) and - if used properly - they can help express assumptions about your code (type bounds, implicit evidence).

-In the end, each team/project needs to weight the pros and cons themselves basing on their own values, preferences, and limitations to answer questions like how much work they want to move on to the compiler, and how much extra compile time is bearable.
+In the end, each team/project needs to weigh the pros and cons themselves, based on their own values, preferences, and limitations to answer questions like how much work they want to move to the compiler, and how much extra compile time is bearable.

 If someone was looking for a compiled version of posts 1-4, it can be found here.